The Skies Above

+It is a wonder and will only be here for a few more weeks before the swifts are gone again for another year.
 Our telephone box now has a white board with observations and suggestions concerning the natural world around us.
-Check it out!
-Also, do add to it anything of interest you’ve seen.
+Check it out.
+Also, do add anything of interest you’ve seen.
 Hmm, that’s open to misinterpretation …

 Those of you with eagle eyes may have seen our semi- resident red kite drifting through the sky above the village.
 It looks like a very large buzzard but with an out-of-control tail that wafts about in the breeze.